 We will confirm to you in writing to acknowledge receipt of any request we receive relating to your rights as a data subject, and we will let you know if we have complied with your request.
 If having, carried out an assessment, we believe we have an overriding reason for resisting your request, we will let you know why we have reached that conclusion.

-Address: Pageant Gaming Media Ltd, One London Wall, London EC2Y 5EA
+Address: Pageant Gaming Media Limited, One London Wall, London EC2Y 5EA

 Telephone: +44 0207 832 6500

 EGR Global has implemented appropriate technical and organisational measures in order to ensure our compliance with the GDPR and all applicable data protection laws.
-EGR Global has formed a GDPR compliance committee reporting to our board and Chief Executive.
-Pageant Gaming Media’s Data Protection Officer role is executed by Gina Sharma.
+As part of the Wider Group, EGR Global privacy matters are considered by a GDPR compliance committee reporting to the board of our parent company.

 Please let us know if you have any concerns about how we are handling your data.
-We will do our best to resolve the matter, but if we are unable to do so to your satisfaction you may make a complaint to our Data Protection Officer (firstname.lastname@example.org).
+We will do our best to resolve the matter, but if we are unable to do so to your satisfaction you may make a complaint to our General Counsel (email@example.com).
 All users also have the right to lodge a complaint with the appropriate supervisory authority.
 All complaints can be lodged with the ICO who can be contacted at https://ico.org.uk/make-a-complaint/